Requesting items on loan: applications procedure

 Within a month of receiving your application, the museum will inform you whether the loan has been approved.
 If it has been approved, you will also be notified of the conditions attached to the loan as regards matters such as transport, courier arrangements, security, climate conditions, and handling.
 The museum will also give you an estimate of the costs incurred for activities such as handling, insurance, and conservation.

-For more information or questions about loan applications, please contact Robert Ritter, registrar of the National Museum of Antiquities.
+For more information or questions about loan applications, please contact Robert Ritter, Loans Registrar and Collection Manager.

 - Phone: (+31) (0)71 – 516 3113